debsindhu/debsindhu.github.io/projects.md

 </span>

 #### **Past Projects**

+- <span style="color:blue">Studying flexible biomolecular systems by data-driven integration of cryo-EM, scattering and MD simulations </span>
+Co-Principal Investigator
+We developed an integrated experimental and computational pipeline utilizing multi-scale molecular simulations and scalable statistical inference techniques to meaningfully fuse partial information from multi-modal experimental observations.
+We demonstrate our AI-driven approach enables dintinguishable shift in characterizing conformational events that underlie complex biological phenomena.
+The framework also facilitate broader targeting of synthetic and systems biology for directed self-assembly of complex materials systems and probe disordered/soft materials by establishing a virtual facility that integrates strengths across national laboratories.

 - <span style="color:blue">Influence of molecular shape on self-diffusion under severe confinement: A molecular dynamics study
 </span>